MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 IntPtr windowHandle = new System.Windows.Interop.WindowInteropHelper(this).Handle;
 ```

-For console applications it is a bit more involved, because of the terminal window and its tabs.
+For console applications it is a bit more involved because of the terminal window and its tabs.

 ```csharp
 enum GetAncestorFlags